-What cleaning protocols are being put in place?High touch-points in the residence halls, including door handles and hand rails, furniture, computers, etc. in common spaces will be sanitized daily by SCC staff.
+What cleaning protocols are in place?High touch-points in the common spaces of residence halls, including door handles and hand rails, furniture, computers, etc. will be sanitized frequently by SCC staff.
 Hand sanitizer stations will be available in common areas, and sanitizing

 You are encouraged to bring your own thermometer to self-check temperatures if not feeling well or if self-quarantine or isolation is required.

 You are responsible for cleaning your own apartment/suite/room, so please bring adequate cleaning supplies to meet minimum cleaning standards.
 Do not count on being able to purchase these materials locally on check-in day as the large number of students moving in at one time can very quickly consume local supplies.